Integrations

 - Body:

-- The agent receives the scaffold in the tool response and uses it to guide its reasoning
+- The agent receives the injection in the tool response and uses it to guide its reasoning

 The API returns a pre-rendered string.
 No field assembly needed.